-Turkey, stuffing, mashed potatoes and gravy, a creamy casserole or two, followed by sweet, sweet pumpkin pie.
+Turkey, stuffing, mashed potatoes and gravy, followed by sweet, sweet pumpkin pie.
 The classic Thanksgiving dinner.
-Whether your family follows the formula or has its own special, time-honored recipes, the Thanksgiving meal is a time for the ultimate comfort foods.
-But that doesn’t mean they have to be boring.
-If you’re feeling adventurous and want to delight your family and friends this year with something a little different, Twin Star Home™ has found a couple of side dish recipes for you that’ll have them begging for more.
+Whether you follow this exact formula or you have your own recipes, Thanksgiving = ultimate comfort foods.
+But that doesn’t mean they have to be boring!
+If you need a quick, last-minute side dish that’s extra special, check out these recipes that’ll have them begging for more.

 If your family’s Thanksgiving favorites include mashed potatoes, you can give them what they love this year, but with a little extra kick.
 This recipe for whipped potatoes found at bon appétit has just the right amount of horseradish to give it a unique flavor without overpowering the palate.
 Your guests may not know your secret ingredient, but they’ll know something about these potatoes is more exciting than the ones you usually serve.